-At CGST/BIGD, she is co-Principal Investigator on an ESRC-funded project that explores women’s labour market participation.
+At CGST/BIGD, Sohela is co-principal investigator on an ESRC-funded project that explores women’s labour market participation.
 She serves as the co-lead of the South Asia Regional Secretariat for Women Parliamentarians (SARSWAP).
 She also serves as the focal point for the network on women’s unpaid care work (in collaboration with IDS, UK and SMERU, Indonesia and Actionaid International), which seeks to build alliances, develop policy asks around care needs of women, and promote them in national and international fora.
 At present, Sohela and her colleagues are planning to hold a photo competition and exhibit on men undertaking unpaid care work in Bangladesh.

 *See Sohela’s profile at IDS.